cshawky/CsTool.Logger/README.md

 	## Version
 	July 2023
 		First upload to GitHub as a private repository.
 All previous releases were part of other solutions.
+	Jan 2024
+		Restored some old Windows Forms dialogue box support to allow old projects to utilise the latest library.
+The CsTool.Wpf project is not ready for release as a full Wpf replacement to any forms interfaces.
+		Added an exception if a new logger is initialised incorrectly. i.e. Do not do: Logger myLogger2 = new Logger("Logger2"); Instead use LogBase myLogger2 = new LogBase("Logger2");